remaris/mongotosql/README.md

 # Introduction
-This tool extracts documents from a MongoDB collection and inserts all or parts of them into a MSSQL DB.
+This tool extracts documents from a MongoDB collection, transforms them if needed and loads all or parts of them into a MSSQL DB.

 The admin can choose which fields to insert by defining a schema.
-The types in the schema are used for automatic conversion.
+The types in the schema are used for automatic transformation.

 # Getting Started